-- Greywater management and use; ash, tower gardens.

-- Greywater bucket filter.

-- Dripkits.

-- Small nurseries; propagation of fruit and indigenous crops and trees.

-- Tunnels.

-- RWH storage tanks (underground).

-- Soil erosion control; check dams, stone packs.

-- Fodder production for livestock...
+- Greywater management and use (tower gardens, greywater bucket filter) - Dripkits - Small nurseries (propagation of fruit and indigenous crops and trees) - Tunnels - Rain water harvesting storage tanks (underground) - Soil erosion control (check dams, stone packs) - Fodder production for livestock

-2 Problem statement
+2 Problem Statement

-A key vulnerability which was identified during Phase I of this program is the potential for increasing food insecurity under climate changing conditions, especially for the people in the communal tenure areas.
-Poor land-use practices are also impacting on production and ecological and these impacts are likely to be greatly exacerbated under the hotter and more erratic rainfall conditions that are predicted for the Lowveld as a result of climate change.
-For example, with a 2° C increase maize farming and livestock production is likely to become marginal whilst with a 4° C increase both will be untenable (AWARD; internal reports 2016).
+A key vulnerability which was identified during Phase I of this programme was the potential for increasing food insecurity under climate changing conditions, especially for the people in the communal tenure areas.
+Poor land-use practices are also impacting on production and the ecology and these impacts are likely to be greatly exacerbated under the hotter and more erratic rainfall conditions that are predicted for the Lowveld as a result of climate change.
+For example, with a 2°C increase maize farming and livestock production is likely to become marginal whilst with a 4°C increase both will be untenable (AWARD internal reports 2016).

 Small-scale farming is widely evident throughout communal lands ranging in scale from small, so-called 'backyard' gardens to larger plots of between 0.5 and 2 ha.
-All of these are individually farmed.
+All these are individually farmed.
 These form an important component of livelihood security and in particular, offer important safety-nets in times of crises.

 With knowledge about the potential impacts of climate change included in the learning journey, farmers can make purposeful decisions around their practices in gardening, field cropping, livestock management and natural resource management.
-This approach supports livelihood diversification - also fundamental for increased resilience - through 'value-added' associated activities.
+This approach supports livelihood diversification - also fundamental for increased resilience - through 'valueadded' associated activities.